How do I integrate Bocada Cloud with HaloPSA for ticketing?

 13. In the Agent to log in as field, select a user that has permission to view and create tickets.

-o.
-Scroll down and click the Save button.
+15. Scroll down and click the Save button.

-3. Verify Connection
+4. Verify the Connection

-In Bocada Cloud, after completing all fields on the ticketing integration page, click the Verify connection and create a sample ticket button to verify that the communication is working between Bocada Cloud and HaloPSA.
-If successful, you will see a confirmation message and test ticket number.
+• If successful, you will see a confirmation message and test ticket number.
 Look in HaloPSA to verify the ticket has been created.

-If you receive an error message after trying to verify the connection, review the data you entered to make sure it is correct.
+• If you receive an error message after trying to verify the connection, review the data you entered to make sure it is correct.
 If you are still experiencing issues, create a support ticket in Bocada Cloud to get additional help.

-4. Set up and Save a Ticket Trigger
+5. Set up and Save a Ticket Trigger

 After you verified that the connection between Bocada Cloud and HaloPSA is working, create a trigger to automatically generate an incident when a backup job or data collection fails.

-• Click the Set up a Ticket Trigger button on the confirmation page after configuring the integration with HaloPSA.
-Or, on the left navigation menu, select Administration > Ticketing Integrations > List and click the Add Ticket Trigger icon for the HaloPSA integration you just set up (see screen shot below).
+Or, if you would like to configure the ticket triggers later, on the left navigation menu, select Administration > Ticketing Integrations > List and click the Add Ticket Trigger icon for the HaloPSA integration you just set up (see screen shot below).

-• Trigger: # - select how many consecutive attempts before the ticket is generated (e.g. a backup job fails 3 consecutive times and then a ticket is generated in HaloPSA).
+6 - Trigger: # - select how many consecutive attempts before the ticket is generated (e.g. a backup job fails 3 consecutive times and then a ticket is generated in HaloPSA).

 • Ticket Creation Failure Notification - optionally, you can choose to receive an email notification if the creation of a HaloPSA ticket fails.
 If you select this option, enter the email address(es) of the recipients of the notification.
+If there are multiple recipients, separate their email addresses with commas.

 • Create Test Ticket - once you have saved the ticket trigger, you can test it to make sure it's functioning correctly.
 Edit the trigger by clicking the pencil icon (as seen in the first screen shot below).
 Then click the Create Test Ticket button at the bottom of the panel to check that the integration and ticket creation process is successful (second screen shot below).